mintedreward/heartmail/private/openspv/db/README.md

 * userId: The bitcoin address string of the user's first key.
 * identityAddress: The root address from which other keys are derived.
-* derivationPrivKey: A randomly generated key held by the server.
-User can use this to derive derivedPrivKey.
+* derivationPrivKey: A randomly generated key held by the server. this to derive derivedPrivKey.
 * derivationPubKey: The public key corresponding to derivationPrivKey.
 * derivedPubKey: The derived public key: derivedPubKey = identityPubKey + derivationPubKey.
 * derivedAddress: The address corresponding to derivedPubKey.
 * createdTime: The time this key was created.

-### Tx Outputs
+### Tx IO

+This table contains all of the user's inputs and outputs.

 This table is complex because it needs to account for: